puran-debugger/puran-debugger/README.md

 ### Hi, I'm Puran! 👋
-Great to know you.
+Great to know you.<br>
-I have two master's degree in computer science and financial mathematics and a bachelor's degree in statistics.
+I have two master's degree in computer science and financial mathematics and a bachelor's degree in statistics. <br>
 I expect myself to be a full stack data scientist or quantitative analyst or software engineer.

 ![GitHub Follow](https://img.shields.io/github/followers/puran-debugger.svg?style=social&label=Follow)